 USU is a welcoming and inclusive campus.
 Our commitment to the safety and well-being of all members of our campus community is unwavering.
 All members and friends of the USU Interfaith Initiative are "diversity activists" who promote positive and meaningful relationships among all who orient around religion differently.
 We commit to stand-up for inclusion and to protect one another from the effects of ignorance and intolerance, however these manifest.
-We will continue to post events, statements, and activities that reflect our institution's commitment to lift one another up in these troubled times.
+Here at the USU Interfaith Initiative, we will continue to post events, statements, and activities that reflect our institution's commitment to lift one another up in these troubled times.

 A Message from the Access and Diversity Center

 Many of us are struggling to reconcile the outcome of the recent election with the values we hold close.
 Members of our campus community feel uneasy and concerned for their well-being in the wake of the rhetoric that targeted several populations including, Muslims, people of color, people with disabilities, women, immigrants, and survivors of sexual assault.

 Feelings of disbelief, anxiety, and grief are real.

 This is a time to dig deep to support our fellow Aggies and to hold one another with abiding respect.
 We must continue to move forward.
 There will be difficult conversations.
 There will be differing viewpoints.
 We must find a way to move forward together, united by our commitment to inclusivity, equality, and compassion.
 The staff at the Access and Diversity Center are here to help.
 Our office is open and available to gather, to connect, and to support.